jmlondon/crwexampleakbs/README.md

 # AK bearded and spotted seal example dataset and analysis

 This is a compendium of example data and code designed to help end users explore the crawl package for analysis of animal movement from telemetry data.

+The `crawl` package is an R package that provides analytical tools for estimating the movement paths of animals from telemetry data.
+The package is specifically designed with marine mammals in mind, but other species in other habits with similar telemetry devices will work.
+This package compendium provides step-by-step instructions for importing and setting up the telemetry data, initiating the `crwMLE()`, `crwPredict(), and `crwSimulator()`/'crwPostIS()` functions and visualizing results.
+The write up also discusses use of the `fix_path()` function to re-route predicted tracks around land.
+Examples of data visualization plots are also presented.
+This compendium was originaly developed in support of a training course at the NOAA Fisheries Protected Species Assessment Workshop in La Jolla, California, USA.

 ## Installation